EnviroDIY/ModularSensors/README.md

 This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers, such as the EnviroDIY Mayfly.
 This version of the ModularSensors library is a rugged solar powered wireless data logger, that:
 * Based in the riparian corridor
-* Polls local physical sensors readings
+* Polls local physical sensors
-* Supports 12V/Modbus interface through Wingboard
+* Supports Modbus/12V Sensors through an  Wingboard
 * Stores the readings to a SD memory card;
 * Transmit that data wirelessly to a web server; and
 * powers sensors when used, and powers the board down to a quiescent of about 3mA between useage.
 ## New for this fork
 * ONLY applies to ModularSensors\a\.. directories (Mayfly and other ARM SAMDx boards)
-* Scales the rollout of multiple loggers with ms_cfg.ini configuration on the SD memory card
+* Adds geographically scaling for multiple loggers using the same program/binays.
+It does with a  custome ms_cfg.ini configuration file on the SD memory card
+* Adds electronic configuration information to the Mayfly board, so that the readings can be traced to specific mayfly at a specific geographical loction.
-* Manages the available LiIon battery power, with best management practices for power demand management,
+* Manages the available battery power, with best management practices for power demand management.
+One option is the LiIon with a solar panel.
+Another option is standalone, no solar panel capability
-* Tested for ruggedness/reliability with the Xbee WiFi S6 module (and future the Xbee LTE family and Xbee ISM band modules)
+* Tested for ruggedness/reliability with the Xbee LTE & WiFi S6 modules.

 To use, from platformio.ini open folder ModularSensors\a\<select a folder> - and press icon "Build" (the tick mark)
 tbd - download a prebuilt image